Way back in history:

 sport's most infamous on-and-off track skirmishes at Brafield,

+involving drivers, mechanics, and spectators ----).
 The fella that started it all, Dave

-More "March Midget" info from Russ Thomas, found from elsewhere on the 'Net: "Old-time midget car
+More "March Midget" info from Russ Thomas, found from elsewhere on the 'Net: "Old-time

-driver Dave Hughes, who pioneered the British revival when he built the original
+midget car driver Dave Hughes, who pioneered the British revival when

-Bradfield track in 1949, helped by American driver Spike Rhiando, blames the
+he built the original Bradfield track in 1949, helped by American

-onwards.
-He bought his first Skirrow midget car during the 1939-45 war, thinking
+promoters for the sport's decline.
+He bought his first Skirrow midget

-that the pre-war build up of the sport would continue when hostilities ceased.
+car during the 1939-45 war, thinking that the pre-war build up of the

-But the speedway bosses effectively blocked midget car racing's come-back in
+effectively blocked midget car racing's come-back in Britain, including

-cars.
-In 1948, Hughes met pre-war driver Gene Crowley who hoped to re-establish
+1948, Hughes met pre-war driver Gene Crowley who hoped to re-establish

 March 2010: Did